SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  3-new_owner : changes the owner of the file hello to the user betty.

  4-empty: Creates an empty file caled hello

+ 5-execute : adds execute permission to the owner of the file hello.